 A Sak Yant is basically a “magical” tattoo done by a monk or ajarn (master or teacher).
 It consists of geometric lines or patterns or deity art.

 In our case, I happened to learn about Thai monks visiting the Philippines and offering various types of services including tattooing.
 There are a handful of places that welcome Thai monks for this type of visit, and the place we went to is called The Crystal Diva, which is located in GMA Kamuning.
-Sak Yant tattoo rate is P6500 per person.
-(This is not sponsored.)
+The Sak Yant tattoo rate was P6500 per person.